Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Spell focus
 - Attunement

-**Healing Power**: Whenever you cast a healing spell, you can spend two mana to eighter target another ally with the same spell at the same spell level, or increase the range with 30 feet.
+**Healing Power**: Whenever you cast a healing spell, you can spend a spell slot of first level or higher to eighter target another ally with the same spell at the same spell level, or increase the range with 30 feet.

-**Restore Power**: Whenever you cast a healing spell, you regain one mana.

 **Healing Power**: Your healing spells heal 2 more hit points